Traumatic Brain Injury

 Scholle law provides case evaluations for traumatic brain injuries call us toll-free at 866-972-5287 or 770-717-5100.

-For over two decades, Gwinnett County brain injury attorney Charles Scholle and the Scholle Law team have specialized in representing clients injured through the negligence of others.
+For over two decades, Duluth injury attorney Charles Scholle and the Scholle Law team have specialized in representing clients injured through the negligence of others.
 We bring significant expertise in cases involving very serious injury, including brain injury claims.
 Serious brain injury cases are legally and medically complex.
 Scholle Law understands not only the science involved, but how to value claims for damages in these cases, such as a lifetime of long-term care and a lost career.
 We have a record of positive results in these cases.

 Perhaps most importantly, we understand what accident victims experience and work to ease their burdens by communicating closely and explaining things clearly and thoroughly, freeing them to get back to their jobs, their families and their lives.
 If you believe you have suffered a brain injury due to someone else's carelessness, contact Scholle Law for help.